Online Shopping Statistics for Savvy Consumers

 When you need new sneakers, you’ll want to try out several pairs and find the ones that can handle your high-intensity workouts.
 Getting to see, touch, and feel a product in person is one element of shopping that online stores can never hope to replace.

-However, online shopping stats also show that 37% of shoppers stay true to online stores whenever they can.
+However, 37% of shoppers stay true to online stores whenever they can.
 Some people simply don’t like buying things, and doing it online removes all those awkward interactions.

 There are no aggressive salespeople breathing down your neck and trying to convince you spend your hard-earned cash.